ITunes Store: NBC Universal TV series

 On August 31, 2007, Apple announced that programs on NBC's 2007–08 television schedule would not be available on iTunes.
 NBC had informed Apple the previous day that it would not be renewing its contract.
-It was later clarified that this change only applied to series produced by NBC Universal-owned Universal Media Studios, including Universal-produced shows on other networks such as House.
+It was later clarified that this change only applied to series produced by NBCUniversal-owned Universal Television, including Universal-produced shows on other networks such as House.
 NBC programs produced by other studios, such as Chuck (Warner Bros.) and Journeyman (20th Century Fox), would remain available on iTunes.

 Apple has publicly asserted that NBC would only renew their contract if Apple agreed to a price increase of US$4.99 per episode, which they did not.
 NBC disputes that claim, claiming that Apple balked at NBC's request to package shows together and make wholesale pricing more flexible.
 NBC claims that they never asked to double the wholesale price and insisted that their shows would be sold by the iTunes Store through early December.
 Other networks who sold their shows via iTunes did not follow suit.
 On December 1, 2007, NBC shows were pulled from the iTunes Store.

 On September 9, 2008, Apple and NBC Universal announced that NBC's TV shows were once again available on the US iTunes Store.